XFL Lays Off All Employees And Has No Plans To Return For New Season In 2021

-Vince McMahon’s XFL suspended its operations on Friday and laid off all of its employees as the coronavirus pandemic continues.
-Along with the firing of all its staff members, the league created by the wrestling genius has no plans of returning for a second season in 2021.
+Vince McMahon’s XFL suspended operations on Friday and laid off all employees as the coronavirus pandemic continues.
+Along with the firing of its staff members, the league created by the wrestling genius has no plans of returning for a second season in 2021.

-ESPN is reporting that only a small handful of executives remain employed by the XFL, which leaves room for it to return in the future, if possible.
-The league canceled its second-ever season after teams played only five games as almost the entire country closed down due to COVID-19.
+ESPN is reporting that only a handful of executives remain employed by the XFL, which possibly leaves room for a return in the future.
+The league canceled its second season after teams played only five games as almost the entire country closed down due to COVID-19.

 On Friday afternoon, XFL CEO Jeffrey Pollack contacted all employees on a 10-minute conference call to advise them of the league’s direction.
 There is some confusion as to whether Commissioner Oliver Luck is still with the company as he did not speak during the call.